cungnv/scrapex/docs/quickstart.rst

     s = Scraper(

-        dir = '.', #define the project directory
+        dir = '.', #define the project directory, by default: use the current working directory

         use_cache = True, #enable the cache system